 23 Cool New Features in Adobe Photoshop CS6

 Whenever a new platform or software version hits the stores, there’s always the recap of what’s new, what kind of features are being added and how we can best use them.
 That’s also the case for Photoshop CS6, when the release hit, the web saw a huge increase in content that talked about the most important updates.
 Now, you don’t need to refer to multiple sources at the same time.
-Here’s a list-post from Darren Rowse who talks about the coolest features in CS6 and how you can start getting acquainted with them today.
+Here’s a list-post from Darren Rowse who talks about the coolest features in CS6.
+He also shares you the techniques on how you can acquaint with them today.

 The A to Z of Adobe Photoshop

 Adobe Photoshop versions go way back, and we mean WAY back!
 Of course, the foundation and the core has always remained the same, some tools have made it all the way to the modern day, still functioning and still making great designs possible.
 Photoshop is like a programming language, it really is.
 The amount of extendability that PS has received over the years in just insanely crazy.

 Getting Started With Photoshop Actions

 Photoshop Actions, otherwise known as filters, is what can help you really grasp the idea that Photoshop acts more like a programming language, than it does as a graphics editing software, well..they kind of meet in the middle.
 Basically, with a Photoshop action you can quickly change the apperance of your photo, in a way that sometimes would take long hours of hard work to achieve.
 So this tutorial will teach you about Photoshop Actions and how to utilize them in your own design workflow.
 We will be sharing individual content on Colorlib that will be related to free Photoshop actions, so please look out for it once you’re done reading this particular collection of Photoshop CS6 tutorials.